ZDDduesseldorf/HandScanAI/README.md

 ## How It Works

 1. **Image Capture**
    The frontend interface allows users to take a hand image using their device's camera.
-For current limitations see [Knownn Limitations](#known-limitations)
+For current limitations see [Known Limitations](#known-limitations)

 2. **Data Processing**